eclipse-platform/eclipse.platform/docs/FAQ/FAQ_How_do_I_display_search_results.md

 *   IActionGroupFactory, a factory object for creating the actions that will

-appear in the context menu when a search result is selected.</li>
+appear in the context menu when a search result is selected.

 *   String, the label to use in the view title bar when there is exactly one

 search result.
-This label should describe the search thoroughly because it will also appear in the search history list that allows the user to add old searches back to the view.</li>
+This label should describe the search thoroughly because it will also appear in the search history list that allows the user to add old searches back to the view.

 *   String, the same label as the preceding, but for multiple search results.
 The

-string should contain the pattern {0}, which will be replaced with the exact number of occurrences.</li>
+string should contain the pattern {0}, which will be replaced with the exact number of occurrences.

 *   ImageDescriptor, the image to use for this group of results.
 This will

 also appear in the search history drop-down list.
-If you don't provide one, a default icon will be used.</li>
+If you don't provide one, a default icon will be used.

 *   String, the ID of the Search dialog page that generated this

 set of search results.
-This is the ID attribute from the search page extension declaration.</li>
+This is the ID attribute from the search page extension declaration.

 *   ILabelProvider, the label provider to use for displaying each search result.
 If

-not provided, a reasonable default will be used.</li>
+not provided, a reasonable default will be used.

 *   IAction, the action that will cause your search result to be opened in an

-editor.</li>
+editor.

-*   IGroupByKeyComputer (described in the next paragraph).</li>
+*   IGroupByKeyComputer (described in the next paragraph).
 *   IRunnableWithProgress, a runnable that will execute the search query

 over again.
-This can be the exact runnable executed from the Search dialog.</li>
+This can be the exact runnable executed from the Search dialog.